The partner program can only be considered an option when the primary candidate is being considered for a tenure track or tenured position.

-Twenty .50 FTE recurring tenure track/tenured (TT/T) opportunities are allocated for partner hires that are tenured or tenure track.
+Sixteen .50 FTE recurring tenure track/tenured (TT/T) opportunities are allocated for partner hires that are tenured or tenure track.
 If a TOP TT/T partner is supported by Academic Affairs, Academic Affairs will pay, in perpetuity, 50% of the faculty recurring salary or up to $50,000, whichever is less, plus benefits, as long as the faculty member becomes tenured and stays with UCF.
 Requests for assistance with a portion of the start‐up will be considered but are not guaranteed.
-These positions are expected to begin employment in fall 2018.
+These positions are expected to begin employment in fall 2019.

 For example: Department A is recruiting for a TT/T faculty line and selects candidate X. Candidate X’s partner would like to be considered for a TT/T faculty position in Department B. Department B evaluates the candidate’s partner Y and supports the hire.

 Department A and Department B are welcome to consider a different funding split as long as 50% is covered in all years.
 Should Department A and B be the same department, that Department will cover 50% in all years.